Quantum loop groups and $K$-theoretic stable envelopes

 The double of the $K$-theoretic Hall algebra is defined as the $\BF$-vector space

 where $\CA^- = \CA^{+,\op}$ (whose graded direct summands will be denoted by $\CA_{-\bv}$, in order to differentiate them from the direct summands which appear in \eqref{eqn:k-ha intro}), and

+The operators $a_{i,\pm d}, b_{i,\pm d}$ (respectively $q^{\pm \frac {v_i}2}, q^{\pm \frac {w_i}2}$) act on the $K$-theory groups of Nakajima quiver varieties as multiplication by Adams operations in the tautological bundles $\CV_i,W_i$ (respectively the $q^{\frac 12}$-th powers of the ranks of these bundles), see Subsection \ref{sub:power sum} for details.
 The vector space \eqref{eqn:double intro} is made into a $\BF$-algebra by imposing the commutation relations \eqref{eqn:rel double 0}--\eqref{eqn:rel double 5} between the three tensor factors.
 Inspired by the main construction of \cite{Nak}, there is an action (versions of which were studied e.g. in \cite{SV Hilb, YZ})

 for all $\bw \in \nn$, which we will review in Subsection \ref{sub:action} and prove in Theorem \ref{thm:action}.

 \begin{remark} The only essential feature of localized $K$-theoretic Hall algebras that we will use is that they are generated by the direct summands $\bv = (\dots,0,1,0,\dots)$ of \eqref{eqn:k-ha intro}.
 This was proved in \cite{Wheel}, and it also holds when the torus $T$ is replaced by any subtorus $H \subset T$ that satisfies the assumption of Remark \ref{rem:smaller torus}, namely the fact that $H$ contains a rank one subtorus which scales all the edge maps of Nakajima quiver varieties with strictly positive weight.
 Under this assumption, all the results of the present paper hold with $T$-equivariance replaced by $H$-equivariance.